Hong Kong: Tertiary education

 Hong Kong has twelve universities.
-The University of Hong Kong (HKU) was founded as the city's first institute of higher education during the early colonial period in 1911.
+The University of Hong Kong (HKU), ranked QS Asia #1, was founded as the city's first institute of higher education in 1911 during the early colonial period.
 The Chinese University of Hong Kong (CUHK) was established in 1963 to fill the need for a university that taught using Chinese as its primary language of instruction.
-Along with the Hong Kong University of Science and Technology (HKUST) established in 1991, these universities are consistently ranked among the top 50 or top 100 universities worldwide.
+Along with the Hong Kong University of Science and Technology (HKUST) established in 1991, these universities are consistently ranked among the top 20 or top 50 universities worldwide.

-The Hong Kong Polytechnic University (PolyU) and City University of Hong Kong (CityU), both granted university status in 1994, are consistently ranked among the top 100 or top 200 universities worldwide.
+The Hong Kong Polytechnic University (PolyU) and City University of Hong Kong (CityU), both granted university status in 1994, are consistently ranked among the top 50 or top 100 universities worldwide.
 The Hong Kong Baptist University (HKBU) was granted university status in 1994 and is a liberal arts institution.
-Hong Kong Metropolitan University (formerly as Open University of Hong Kong prior to 2021) (attaining status in 1997), Lingnan University (in 1999), Hong Kong Shue Yan University (in 2006), Education University of Hong Kong (in 2016), Hang Seng University of Hong Kong (in 2018) and Saint Francis University (in 2024) all attained full university status in subsequent years.
+Hong Kong Metropolitan University (formerly as Open University of Hong Kong before 2021) (attaining status in 1997), Lingnan University (in 1999), Hong Kong Shue Yan University (in 2006), Education University of Hong Kong (in 2016), Hang Seng University of Hong Kong (in 2018) and Saint Francis University (in 2024) all attained full university status in subsequent years.